 When I meet a designer for the first time, I always ask: “Do you know what a podcast is?” and I get lots of funny responses: Usually an “I think so” or “A what?” and then my favorite, “Of course, I watch them all the time!”
 I love teaching people about podcasts because they are so versatile and such great resources.
-The Chaise Lounge Podcast started out as a passion for two things: my painting business and my love for podcasting.
+That’s why I launched The Chaise Lounge Podcast: it combines my passion for the business of painting with my love of podcasting.

-After having a few odd jobs out of college, I decided that working for others was not a great fit.
-I needed to work for myself but like most people, I didn’t yet know what I should do.
 After my wife and I bought our first home, I knew the walls needed to be painted something other than white.
-So, on New Year’s Eve after coming home from my cube (a corporate inside sales job), we went to Home Depot only to find that it was a very popular thing to do on New Year’s Eve.
+So, after coming home from my cube (a corporate inside sales job) on New Year’s Eve, we went to Home Depot only to find that it was a very popular thing to do on New Year’s Eve.
 Of course, in true Home Depot fashion, there was only ONE guy behind the counter and tons of people waiting around.
-So, I started helping people decide what paint to buy, what brushes they would need, and what prep tools would help.
-On the way home, I had my “Ah Ha” moment… I needed to start painting again.
-Since this realization, we have built a very successful paint contracting business in Denver, CO called Walls by Design with a staff of about 25.
+So I started helping people decide which paint to buy, what brushes they would need, and what prep tools would help.
+On the way home, I had an “ah ha” moment: I needed to start painting again.
+Since this realization, we have built the largest paint contracting business in Denver, CO, Walls by Design.